 Assistant Adjunct Professor

 Los Angeles, CA 90095

-Erik conducts and leads research on energy and water management in Los Angeles, using data analysis and modeling to inform future infrastructure development.
-He has a PhD in Civil and Environmental Engineering and a Master’s degree in Public Policy.
-Before returning to graduate school, he worked as an adjunct professor and leader for Earlham College’s study abroad program in Tanzania, a science policy analyst, a systems engineer for the U.N., and an intelligence analyst for the Naval Criminal Investigative Service.
+Erik is a systems analyst focusing on resource management in urban and natural systems.
+He uses modeling to inform water and energy infrastructure planning.
+He is the principal architect for the Artes model of urban water resources management in Los Angeles County.
+Erik has a PhD in Civil and Environmental Engineering and a Master’s degree in Public Policy.
+He holds appointments at UCLA and Sacramento State University, where he is currently a Research Engineer in the Office of Water Programs and the US EPA Region 9 Environmental Finance Center.
+From 2014 to 2017, he was a postdoctoral scholar and Associate Research Director at CCSC.
+Before returning to graduate school, he worked as an adjunct professor and leader for Earlham College’s study abroad program in Tanzania, a science policy analyst, a systems engineer for the United Nations, and an intelligence analyst for the Naval Criminal Investigative Service.